CatalinIuga/intern-technical-assessment/README.md

    }
    ```

+   I also included a ROT13 encryption algorithm that applies the ROT13 algorithm to each row of the matrix, then returns the encrypted values joined using `&`.
+You can find the full code in the [encryption.ts](encryption.ts) file.

 ## Notes

 For both questions 7 and 8, I used [Deno](https://deno.com/), a personal preference, and it's easier to get user input compared to Node.js.
 The code can be run using the following command: